19fn/devs-environment/README.md

 ## Using Local Environment

 ### Change Database Environment Variables
-You should change the environment variables for the mysql database in the docker-compose.yml file.
+You should change the environment variables for MySQL database in the docker-compose.yml file.
 ```sh
 environment:
 	# Specify the password that will be set for the MySQL root superuser account